CQCL/qujax/README.md

 # qujax

-Represent a (parameterised) quantum circuit as a pure [JAX](https://github.com/google/jax) function that takes as input any parameters of the circuit and outputs a _statetensor_.
-The statetensor encodes all $2^N$ amplitudes of the quantum state and can then be used downstream for exact expectations, gradients or sampling.
+Represent a (parameterised) quantum circuit as a pure [JAX](https://github.com/google/jax) function that takes as input any parameters of the circuit and outputs either a _statetensor_ or a _densitytensor_ depending on the choice of simulator.
+The statetensor encodes all $2^N$ amplitudes of the quantum state in a tensor version of the statevector, for $N$ qubits.
+The densitytensor represents a tensor version of the

-qujax also supports densitytensor simulations.
-A densitytensor is a tensor representation of the density matrix and allows for mixed states and generic Kraus operators.
+$2^N \times 2^N$ density matrix (allowing for mixed states and generic Kraus operators).
+Either representation can then be used downstream for exact expectations, gradients or sampling.

 A JAX implementation of a quantum circuit is useful for runtime speedups, automatic differentiation and support for GPUs/TPUs.